suvayu/suvayu/blog/2025-03-16-duckdb-mingw-inline-fn.md

 ## Solution to the mystery!

-After further investigation from DuckDB core developer Mark, the issue was resolved in this PR:
+After further investigation from DuckDB core developer Mark Raasveldt, the issue was resolved in this PR:
 [duckdb/duckdb#13697](https://github.com/duckdb/duckdb/pull/16397).
 So what was the issue?